Well it’s here again, LGBT History Month.

 So LGBT history hasn’t been a picnic and recent events in the United States have reminded us that people will always want to take hard won rights away.
 The monsters will be defeated eventually but until then, we all need to be strong.
 Not only those of us who are part of this community but our friends and allies who are so very vital to permanently securing those rights.

 This blog post has only scratched the surface of LGBT history and let’s face it, it’s not just LGBT anymore.
 The alphabet gets bigger every year with more and more people discovering who they are and adding letters and new colours to a rainbow that will shine on long after Donald J.Trump has turned to orange dust.

 *Wholesome Boobies in a Jiffy is the unmade sequel to Se7en.

-For some more information here is a graphic sent to me by the good people at https://carvakasextoys.co.uk/.
+- For some more information here is a graphic sent to me by a purveyor of rude things.